-The life cycles of both the rhododendron and azalea lace bugs are reasonably well known, and the evidence at hand suggests that the life history of the andromeda lace bug is essentially the same.
+The life cycles of both the rhododendron and azalea lace bugs are well known.
+The life history of the andromeda lace bug is roughly the same.

 The three insects discussed here are members of the same genus.
 Unlike other temperate zone lace bugs, these species live over Winter in the egg stage.

 They lay their eggs in the leaves of their host plants.
 They insert the basal end of an egg into the leaf tissue on the tower leaf surface, commonly close to a vein.

 On the evergreen plants, the younger leaves are selected and these remain on the plant all Winter.